zeroluck/docs/sources/admin-guide/installation/centos.md

 `# service gluu-server start`

+Note, if you don't want to use yum, you can also download the [RPM](http://repo.gluu.org/GLUU/centos/latest/base/x86_64/Packages/Gluu-Server-1.9-0.el6.x86_64.rpm
+)

 ## Gluu Server Configuratioin

 To perform the final configuration of the Gluu Server you need to provide some instance